Transformation of text: Reversed text

 Though less widespread, text can also be reversed to be a mirror image of itself.
 Letters A, H, I, M, O/o, T, U, V/v, W/w, X/x, Y, and in some fonts i and l are symmetrical in the y-axis; the pairs of b/d and p/q transform to each other.
 The letters И, Я, and г from Cyrillic, among other sources, are among the numerous characters that can be used to further generate this effect.
 Reversed text can use capital letters mixed with lowercase, as opposed to the strict lowercase used by upside-down transformation (upside-down lowercase and capital letters do not generally align as they would upright, though reversed letters do).

 X-axis symmetry is visible in the letters B, C, D, E, H, I, K, O, X, and in some fonts a and l, as well as in the pairs of a/g, b/p, d/q, e/G, and f/t.
 Expanding to Cyrillic and Greek produces more symmetries, such as Λ/V and Γ/L.

 The Fixedsys Excelsior typeface includes a complete set of reversed characters like this in its Private Use Area.
 However, online utilities to create mirrored text are not readily available, and most sites that claim to "mirror text" or "reverse text" in fact only change the order of the letters and do not actually flip the letters themselves.

 Dilated text

 Through the use of Unicode's small capitals, small-form punctuation, and subscript and superscript phonetic modifiers, text can be created that is smaller than the inline text.
 This is generally only necessary for applications that only support one-size plain text since HTML and CSS support different text sizes.
+With fonts that support the Medieval Unicode Font Initiative's character set, which contains a full set of large-size lowercase glyphs, text that is larger than the inline text can also be expressed.